porterehunley/NLP2021/README.md

 Notice the duplicate treatment groups.
 This is because some of the groups were the same treatment but different dosages.
 Another model would be necessary to extract the doses.

+## Runtime

+Run on the analytics table created in pre-processing.
+The user inputs a treatment.

 ### Clinical Measures Clustering